 Effective engagement with parents / the family is also important as they are in a key position to spot signs of radicalisation.
 It is important to assist and advise families who raise concerns and be able to point them to the right support mechanisms.

 Staff training - This policy is highlights the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
 There are a number of professionals – particularly in safeguarding roles - working within Local Authorities, the Police, Health and Higher and Further Education who are accredited WRAP trained facilitators.
 We are working to build capacity within the system to deliver training.
-Mylene Colvin, the designated safeguarding lead undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.
+Miss Bygott-Webb and Mr Palmer, the designated safeguarding leads undertake Prevent awareness training and are able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.

 IT policies – there is no internet on the school computers.